alphagov/verify-local-startup/README.md

 * verify-test-rp
 * verify-stub-idp
 * verify-matching-service-adapter
-* verify-service-provider

 `startup.sh` will then build and run the applications with the generated PKI.
-By using `generate-env.sh` with the configuration files in `/configuration`, each app can be restarted individually for development purposes.
+By using `generate-env.sh` with the .env files in `/configuration`, the available app containers can be restarted individually for development purposes.

 ## Support and raising issues